ilEnzio/ScalaPractice/99problems stuff/src/main/scala/README.md

 -

 #### TIL
-- web sockets are stateful (as oppose to http)
+- [Kayak] web sockets are stateful (as oppose to http)
 - FoldRight is not tail Recrusive!
 FoldLeft is Tail Recursive.
+- use the appropriate parens with Tuples; the shortcut syntax has been deprecated
+-

 ### 12/09/21

 - Finally completed 5.3.1 Fold using.
 Was having type mismatch problems.
--
+- EssSca 05 - Impl generic binary and fold
+- EssSca 05 - tree to string using fold

 Q's

+-   In tree to string 5.3.4.1 still confused hot str => str qualifies as A=>B

+#### TIL

+- Placeholder Syntax for scala function literals
+- Converting methods to functions; This is cool because I think I accidentally did this and was confused
 -

-#### TIL

 </p>